What is PCOS, and who is affected?

 What is insulin resistance and how is it related to PCOS?

 Insulin resistance refers to a condition where the body has trouble regulating blood sugar levels.
 Insulin is a hormone released by the body when blood sugar levels rise after eating.
 Insulin triggers the muscle, fat and liver cells to take glucose out of the blood and use it, thus bringing blood sugar levels back down again.
-Insulin resistance is when the muscle, fat and liver cells don’t listen to insulin and so the body has to produce high lievels of insulin to control blood sugar levels.
-To make complex biochemistry as simple as possible, these high levels of insulin can lead to long term health problems.
+Insulin resistance is when the muscle, fat and liver cells don’t listen to insulin and so the body has to produce high levels of insulin to control blood sugar levels.
+To make complex biochemistry as simple as possible, these high levels of insulin can lead to long-term health problems.

 Goal of a dietary strategy for managing PCOS